ansible-collections/amazon.aws/docs/community.aws.aws_ssm.rst

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the local master node that executes this connection.

 - The remote EC2 instance must be running the AWS Systems Manager Agent (SSM Agent).
 - The control machine must have the aws session manager plugin installed.